gentakojima/emojione-picker-ubuntu/README.md

 Installation is optional, but recommended to run the program at session startup easily.

-### Ubuntu 14.04, 15.10
+### Method 1: Build a Debian Package

-This method requires root access.
-If you can't be root, go for the standalone installer.
-Just follow these simple steps:
+This method requires root access and was only tested on Ubuntu 14.04, 15.10 and 16.04.
+If you can't become root, use other method.

+Are you still here?
+Good.
+So just follow these simple steps:

   1. Install equivs: `sudo apt-get install equivs`.
 Ok, don't judge me, I'm lazy.
   2. Build the package: `equivs-build debian_package.ctl`
   3. Install it! `sudo dpkg -i emojione-picker*.deb`
   4. Probably don't needed, but this fixes your depencencies if you get an error in the previous step: `sudo apt-get -f install`

-### Standalone installer (should work on any distro!)
+### Method 2: Standalone installer (should work on any distro!)

 This method does not require root access.
 If you run it as root, the picker will be installed for all users.